ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

          ),
       ])

-This launch file starts the ``turtlesim_node`` node that starts the turtlesim simulation.
-In addition to that, simulation configurationparameters were defined and passed to that nodes.
+This launch file starts the ``turtlesim_node`` node, which starts the turtlesim simulation, with simulation configuration parameters that are defined and passed to the nodes.
+..
 Declaring parameters and arguments in launch files makes it easy to start nodes for a particular robot setup.

 2.2 Loading parameters from YAML file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the second launch we will start a second turtlesim simulation, but with a different configuration.
+In the second launch, we will start a second turtlesim simulation with a different configuration.
 Now create a ``turtlesim_world_2.launch.py`` file.

 .. code-block:: Python